manan-m-shah/joks/README.md

 ### Removing a Package

-To uninstall a package using Joks, run the `joks remove` command followed by the package name:
+To uninstall a package using `joks`, run the `joks remove` command followed by the package name:

 ```
 joks remove <package>